MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/wa-manage-sales-teams.md

 ---
 title: Select security roles to assign records to
-description: Learn how to select the security roles that can be automatically assigned to leads, opportunities, and insights by assignment rules.
+description: Learn how to select the security roles that determine whether assignment rules can automatically assign your sales team to leads, opportunities, and insights in Dynamics 365 Sales.
 author: udaykirang
 ms.author: udag
 ms.reviewer: shujoshi